 Is the Tooth Fairy Real?
 FAQs

 Did you know the tooth fairy visits each child about 20 times?
-That’s because kids have 20 baby teeth that will fall out over the span of a few years.
+That’s because kids have 20 baby teeth that will fall out over a few years.
 And she collects about 300,000 teeth each night!
-It’s no wonder she has her own holiday.
+It’s no wonder she has her holiday.
 February 28th is National Tooth Fairy Day.

 A lot of kids wonder what the tooth fairy does with all the teeth she collects.
 The consensus seems to be that she uses the pretty white teeth to build a castle for her fairy friends.
 But, the teeth that have cavities get thrown into a dark cave.
 So, if you want your teeth to be part of her beautiful castle, make sure to brush your teeth!

 Sort of.
 There are a few phone apps that can capture the tooth fairy on camera as she collects teeth.
-And there are opportunities to see tooth fairies at local events.
+There are also opportunities to see tooth fairies at local events.

 Brief Tooth Fairy History

-Are you curious about the tooth fairy legend?
+Are you curious about the tooth fairy tradition and legend among the young ones?
 It seems to have started in Europe a long time ago.
 Kids would bury their teeth in the garden outside so a new tooth would grow in its place.

 The modern-day American tooth fairy was first mentioned in September 1908 in the “Household Hints” column of the Chicago Daily Tribune.
-In the article, the author recommends that kids should put their tooth under a pillow and mothers should replace it with a nickel.
+In the article, the author recommended that kids put their teeth under a pillow and that mothers replace them with a nickel.

-Then in 1927, Esther Watkins Arnold wrote a play for kids called The Tooth Fairy that made the tooth fairy a global phenomenon.
+In 1927, Esther Watkins Arnold wrote a play for kids called The Tooth Fairy, which made the tooth fairy a global phenomenon.

-Even though our version of the tooth fairy has only been around for about 113 years, people have been celebrating the loss of baby teeth for centuries.
+Although our version of the tooth fairy has only existed for about 113 years, people have been celebrating the loss of baby teeth for centuries.

-The Vikings had a ritual where moms would pay kids a “tooth fee” in exchange for their baby teeth.
-You can read about it in Scandinavian myths and poetry from as early as the 13th century.
+The Vikings had a ritual where moms paid kids a “tooth fee” in exchange for their baby teeth.
+Scandinavian myths and poetry from as early as the 13th century describe this practice.

 How Our Family Celebrates the Tooth Fairy for Kids

 When my oldest son was 4 years old, he lost his first tooth in a freak hide-and-seek accident.
 I was not prepared.
-This meant I had to figure out the whole Tooth Fairy thing a lot sooner than I expected.
+This meant I had to figure out the whole Tooth Fairy thing much sooner than expected.

 Thankfully, my son wanted to keep his tooth around for a few days to look at it before putting it under his pillow for the Tooth Fairy.
 This bought me time to research Tooth Fairy traditions from around the world.

-Part of the reason I wanted to write this blog post was to help other grown-ups figure out what to do when a child loses their first tooth and show some awesome resources I wish I knew about back then.
+Part of the reason I wanted to write this blog post was to help other grown-ups figure out what to do when a child loses their first tooth and show some awesome resources I wish I had known about back then.

-Since my son’s first experience was a little traumatic, we ended up giving him some LEGO Batman Minifigures in addition to a letter from the tooth fairy and tooth fairy money.
+Since my son’s first experience was a bit traumatic, we ended up giving him some LEGO Batman Minifigures, a letter from the tooth fairy, and tooth fairy money.

 This made sense for our family because my son watched this movie as his tooth was extracted at the dentist’s office.
 It was also one of his favorite movies.
 So, these toys are tied to his lost tooth experience.

-He’s lost a few teeth since then and we no longer do the tooth fairy letters or give him extra gifts.
-He puts the tooth in a little container under his pillow and the tooth fairy takes it and leaves him some cash.
+He had a few lost teeth since then, and we no longer do the tooth fairy letters or give him extra gifts.
+He puts the tooth in a little container under his pillow, and the tooth fairy takes it and leaves him some cash.

 Tooth Traditions Around the World